Hormones

 Anabolic steroids

-Testosterone plays a key role in athletic performance by stimulating protein synthesis, muscle growth, and body mass increases.
-Other hormones, such as growth hormone and erythropoietin, are used to enhance performance by promoting muscle recovery or increasing oxygen-carrying capacity.
+Testosterone plays a key role in athletic performance by stimulating protein synthesis, muscle growth, and increases in body mass.
+Other hormones, such as growth hormone and erythropoietin, have also been used to enhance performance by promoting muscle recovery or increasing oxygen-carrying capacity.

-Anabolic steroids are synthetic derivatives of testosterone designed to improve muscle size and strength.
-These steroids also contribute to secondary male sex characteristics, such as increased body hair and a deeper voice.
+Anabolic steroids are synthetic derivatives of testosterone designed to increase muscle size and strength.
+They can also promote secondary male sex characteristics, such as increased body hair and a deeper voice.

 Athletes who misuse anabolic steroids often take them in supraphysiologic doses, well beyond normal therapeutic levels.
-Research indicates that higher doses are associated with greater increases in muscle mass, though use is typically structured through practices such as stacking (combining different steroids), pyramiding (gradually increasing and tapering doses), or cycling (alternating periods of use and abstinence).
+Research indicates that higher doses are associated with greater increases in muscle mass.
+Use is often organized using practices such as stacking (combining different steroids), pyramiding (gradually increasing and then tapering doses), or cycling (alternating periods of use and abstinence).

 Anabolic steroid use extends beyond elite athletes and strength trainees.
 Surveys indicate that approximately 7% of male American high school seniors have used anabolic steroids.
 Among these users, about one-third were not involved in school-sponsored sports, and one-fourth reported that their primary motivation for using steroids was appearance enhancement rather than performance.